Some sleeping positions may relieve specific symptoms of Crohn’s disease, including gas and bloating. Different positions may have different benefits.

 Lack of quality sleep can become cyclical with Crohn’s disease.

 Poor sleep may contribute to daytime GI symptoms.
-It can also affect disease activity and contribute to flare-ups.
+It may also affect disease activity.
 Research from 2019 suggests a clear, complex relationship between sleep, inflammation, and the immune system.

 Here are some steps you can take to help you get a better night’s sleep.